 As an alternative, CDT also offers delegated administrator access to customers who prefer to generate and manage their own certificates.
 Customers utilizing this option are provided access to CDT’s certificate console and are granted permission to issue certificates under approved third-level domains or specific URLs within root domains.

 CDT provides version(s) of certificates in accordance with current certificate industry standards.
 Certificates are offered on both dedicated and virtual server platform configurations.
 CDT is authorized to offer certificates only for the following domains:

 - Manage contract and licensing for certificate management software.

 - Serve as liaison between the customer and certificate vendor for technical issues.

-- Notify customers of upcoming renewals in accordance with the contact information provided on the Secure Certificate Submittal (PDF).
+- Notify customers of upcoming renewals in accordance with the contact information provided on the Security Certificate Submittal.

 - Technology products must be within vendor supported versions to sustain availability and integrity.

 - Notify Certificate_Services@state.ca.gov of changes to certificate contact(s).